 The Nominating and Governance Committee ensures that there is an appropriate balance of skills, experience, independence and knowledge on the Board and its Committees, reviews the size and composition of the Board and makes recommendations to the Board.

-The remit of the Committee also includes the determination and review of BT’s governance policies, particularly with regard to corporate governance, ethics, business principles, and international trading regulation issues and data protection.The Committee has established the following regional governance committees to cover BT’s operations around the world:
+The remit of the Committee also includes the determination and review of BT’s governance and compliance policies and programmes, particularly with regard to business practices, corporate governance, ethics, anti-corruption & bribery compliance, regulatory and environmental compliance, sanctions and international trade, health and safety and regulation of data.
+This is together with group customer and supplier trading policies, Delegations of Authority (“DOA”), reserved powers, and authorised signatories.The Committee has established the following regional governance committees to cover BT’s operations around the world:

 UK & ROI Regional Governance Committee

 Europe Regional Governance Committee

 LATAM Regional Governance Committee